-- 1. determining the development principles and directions of the human settlement; - 2. determining the development principles and directions of the national and international transport network; - 3. determining the principles and directions of other infrastructure (incl. energy, gas, communications); - 4. determining the general principles and exploitation directions of the ground below surface; - 5. determining the preservation and supportive measures for valuable landscapes, valuable arable land and the green network.
+- 1. determining the development principles and directions of the human settlement, - 2. determining the development principles and directions of the national and international transport network, - 3. determining the principles and directions of other infrastructure (incl. energy, gas, communications), - 4. determining the general principles and exploitation directions of the ground below surface, - 5. determining the preservation and supportive measures for valuable landscapes, valuable arable land and the green network. - 6.
+Determining thematic spatial plans extending to sea and coastal areas.